Roosterbear/tips/google-coursera/ciberseguridad.md

 __NOT__ <br/>

-Negates a condition. <br/>
+__Negates a condition__ <br/>

--> where NOT price = 100 <br/>
+> where NOT price = 100
--> where price <> 100 <br/>
+> where price <> 100
--> where price != 100 <br/>
+> where price != 100

 __NULL__ <br/>

-Represents a missing value due to any reason. <br/>
+> Represents a missing value due to any reason.

 __LEFT JOIN__ <br/>

-Returns all of the records of the first table, but only returns rows <br/>
+> Returns all of the records of the first table, but only returns rows
-of the second table that match on a specified column. <br/>
+> of the second table that match on a specified column.

 __RIGHT JOIN__ <br/>

-Returns all of the records of the second table, but only returns rows <br/>
+> Returns all of the records of the second table, but only returns rows
-from the first table that match on a specified column. <br/>
+> from the first table that match on a specified column.

 __FULL OUTER JOIN__ <br/>

-Returns all records from both tables. <br/>
+> Returns all records from both tables.